 People from all over the world, as well as the UK, choose to study at Manchester.
 Much like the city itself, the University is truly multicultural.
 With around 7,400 international students from 180 countries, we have one of the most diverse student populations in the country.

 What’s more, Manchester has something for everyone - from its restaurants and pubs, to its cinemas, shops and live music venues.
-Our guide to the city of Manchester gives you an idea of what to expect!

 What our students say